aiishaan/deadlockDetector/README.md

    - Use unordered sets to keep track of processes and resources

 2. **Processing Edges**:
-   - For each edge, split the string to extract the nodes and update the sets of processes and resources.
+   - For each edge, split the string to extract the nodes and update the sets of processes and resources
    - Update the adjacency list and out-degree counts based on the edge type (request or assignment)

 3. **Topological Sorting**: